 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to short-term investments included in cash.
-Management believes that the credit risk concentration with respect to financial instruments included in cash is remote.
+The Company's credit risk is primarily attributable to short-term investments and cash.
+Management believes that the credit risk concentration with respect to short-term investments and cash is remote.
 Receivables are due primarily from a government agency.